ialbert/bio/docs/bio-fasta.md

 # bio fasta: convert to FASTA {#bio-fasta}

+Install `bio` with:

+    pip install bio --upgrade

+The full documentation for `bio` is maintained at <https://www.bioinfo.help/>.

+## Rationale

-A GenBank file represents sequence information in multiple sections:
+GenBank/EMBL files represents sequence information in multiple sections:

 1. Genomic sequences (the entire genomic sequence)
 1. Feature annotation (intervals relative to the genome)

+`bio fasta` can operate on GenBank/EMBL files, filter and extract various subsets of the data.

 ## Get a GenBank file

     bio fetch NC_045512 MN996532 > genomes.gb